Scaarus/nativedb/misc/ClearAreaOfProjectiles.md

 ## Parameters
 * **vPos**:
 * **fRadius**:
 * **Broadcast**: if set an event is sent over the network in MP to do the same clear area on all other machines.
 Please avoid using this if you can.
+(Default value: `False`)